-Swarm and Evolutionary Computation (IF=3.8) - “Evolutionary Data Mining for Big Data”
+2018 Swarm and Evolutionary Computation (IF=3.8) - SI “Evolutionary Data Mining for Big Data”

-IEEE Access (IF=3.6) - “Integrating Informatics and Their Applications in Health and Neural Engineering”
+2018 IEEE Access (IF=3.6) - SI “Integrating Informatics and Their Applications in Health and Neural Engineering”

-Neurocomputing (IF=3.3) - “Fuzzy Learning and Their Applications in Neural Engineering”
+2017 Neurocomputing (IF=3.3) - SI “Fuzzy Learning and Their Applications in Neural Engineering”

-IEEE Transactions on Fuzzy Systems, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Cybernetics, IEEE Transactions on Biomedical Engineering, IEEE Transactions on Neural Systems and Rehabilitation Engineering, IEEE Journal of Translational Engineering in Health and Medicine, IEEE Transactions on Emerging Topics in Computational Intelligence, IEEE Access, Neurocomputing, NeuroImage, Human Brain Mapping, Cephalalgia, Journal of Headache Pain, Frontiers in Neuroscience and Frontiers in Human Neuroscience.
+IEEE Transactions on Fuzzy Systems, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Cognitive and Developmental Systems, IEEE Transactions on Cybernetics, IEEE Transactions on Human-Machine Systems, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Emerging Topics in Computational Intelligence, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Biomedical Engineering, IEEE Transactions on Neural Systems and Rehabilitation Engineering, IEEE Journal of Translational Engineering in Health and Medicine, IEEE Internet of Things Journal, IEEE Access, Information Science, Knowledge-based Systems, Neurocomputing, International Journal of Neural Systems, NeuroImage, Human Brain Mapping, Cephalalgia, Journal of Headache Pain, Frontiers in Neuroscience, and Frontiers in Human Neuroscience.

 Can supervise: YES